wdclayton/owncloud-documentation/quickstart.md

 ## Prerequisites

 This section details the commands to install all necessary RPM packages.
-See the full list of [ownCloud's prerequisite's here](https://doc.owncloud.com/server/admin_manual/installation/manual_installation.html#prerequisites).
+See the full list of [ownCloud's prerequisites here](https://doc.owncloud.com/server/admin_manual/installation/manual_installation.html#prerequisites).

 ### Enable the RHEL7 software repository